Summengardin/scripts_seaonics/gstreamer-rtsp-server/readme.md

 > source venv/bin/activate
 > python3 main.py <rtsp_source>

-NOTE: To use the basler source, run the setup with the basler argument
+NOTE: To use the basler source, run the setup with the basler argument (unless basler's already been configured)
 > bash setup.sh basler

 ## Sources